 After having specified the bridge function, one needs to choose the proposal distribution $g(\theta)$.
-The bridgesampling package implements two different choices: (a) a multivariate normal proposal distribution with mean vector and covariance matrix that match the respective posterior samples quantities and (b) a standard multivariate normal distribution combined with a warped posterior distribution.5 Both choices increase the efficiency of the estimator by making the proposal and the posterior distribution as similar as possible.
-Note that under the optimal bridge function, the bridge sampling estimator is robust to the relative tail behavior of the generalized harmonic mean estimator for which unwanted tail behavior produces estimators with very large or even infinite variances (e.g., Owen and Zhou 2000; Frühwirth-Schnatter 2004; Gronau et al. 2017b).
+The bridgesampling package implements two different choices: (1) a multivariate normal proposal distribution and (2) a standard multivariate normal distribution combined with a warped posterior distribution.
+Both choices increase the efficiency of the estimator by making the proposal and the posterior distribution as similar as possible.
+Note that under the optimal bridge function, the bridge sampling estimator is robust to the relative tail behavior of the posterior and the proposal distribution.
+This stands in sharp contrast to the importance and the generalized harmonic mean estimator for which unwanted tail behavior produces estimators with very large or even infinite variances (e.g., Owen and Zhou 2000; Frühwirth-Schnatter 2004; Gronau et al. 2017b).